KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 Autocomplete is an important part of the typing experience, and will show suggestions as the user types and moves the input cursor.

-In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions to an ``AutocompleteContext``, which in turn can update views like an ``AutocompleteToolbar``.
+In KeyboardKit, an ``AutocompleteProvider`` can be used to provide suggestions to an ``AutocompleteContext``, which in turn can update views like an ``AutocompleteToolbar`` automatically through state observation.

 KeyboardKit doesn't have a standard provider as it has for other services.
-Instead, it binds a disabled autocomplete provider to the main ``KeyboardInputViewController/autocompleteProvider`` until you replace it or register a KeyboardKit Pro license key.
+Instead, it binds a disabled provider to ``KeyboardInputViewController/services`` until you replace it or register a KeyboardKit Pro license key.

 [KeyboardKit Pro][Pro] unlocks and registers a local autocomplete provider when you register a valid license key.
 More information about Pro features can be found at the end of this article.